Communism, Its Characteristics, Pros, Cons, and Examples

 What It Is, How It Works, Comparison to Capitalism and Socialism

-"From each according to his ability" meant people would work at what they loved and did well.
-They would be happy to contribute these skills to support the community.
+To Marx, "From each according to his ability," meant people would work at what they loved and did well.
+They happily contributed these skills for the good of all.
 The economy would prosper because they would work harder than in capitalism.

 "To each according to his need" meant the community would take care of those who couldn't work.
 It would distribute goods and services to everyone as they required them.
 Those who were able to work would be motivated by enlightened self-interest.

 Ten Characteristics of Communism in Theory

-In the Communist Manifesto, Marx outlined the following 10 points:
+In the Communist Manifesto, Marx and co-auther Friedrich Engels outlined the following 10 points:

 - Abolition of property in land and application of all rents of land to public purposes.